carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 # What is machine learning?

-Machine learning is a set of techniques that enable computers to improve in their performance of a given task.
+Machine learning is a set of techniques that enable computers to use data to improve in their performance of a given task.
 This is similar in concept to how humans learn to make predictions based upon previous experience and knowledge.
 Machine learning encompasses a wide range of activities, but broadly speaking it can be used to: find trends in a dataset, classify data into groups or categories, make decisions and predictions based upon data, and even "learn" how to interact with an environment when provided with goals to achieve.

 ### Machine learning in our daily lives